oracle-livelabs/database-maa/zdm-physical-offline/db-migration/db-migration.md

    Also note down the Migration Job ID which is 3 in this case.

-**5. Monitor the Migration Evaluation.**
+**5. Monitor the Database Migration Evaluation.**

-   Check the status of Migration Evaluation using below command.
+   Check the status of Database Migration Evaluation using below command.

    $ZDM_HOME/bin/zdmcli query job -jobid 3